smartarch/extremexp-llm/patterns.md

 Architecture: Workflow containing a task with inconsistent description.

-Question: Identify potential errors in the specification of $W$ and present a list of them.
+Question: Identify tasks in workflow $W$, whose description does not correspond with the workflow description.

 Reference answer: *description of the inconsistency (depends on the test instance)*

-Evaluation metric: ROUGE
+Evaluation metric: ROUGE or BERTScore

 Example instance: A workflow specifying an ML pipeline where the ML goal is said to be "binary classification" in the workflow description.
 At the same time, the tasks perform training of a "regression" ML model (which is inconsistent with "binary classification").